hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 ```

 They are natively supported by Astro, by introducing client-side navigation.
 After a simulated
-page load, javascript that had already been loaded stays untouched.
+page load, JavaScript that had already been loaded stays untouched.
 This has the positive
 side-effect of loading the htmx dependency only once, but we will still have to re-trigger htmx
 with the new page.